SamuelBrady/GRTeclynTests/README.md

 ## Documentation

 Documentation can be found [here](https://grtlcollaboration.github.io/GRTeclyn/) (under construction).
-Note that the GitHub wiki is no longer in use.

 The documentation contains useful information on obtaining and building the code, prerequisities and running the binary black hole example.